-Sperry's Distributed Communication Architecture continues to be a viable technology in the vendor's overall \triangleright these limits causes a guard mode interrupt.
+STORAGE PROTECTION: The Bank Descriptor Registers (BDRs) loaded by the 1100 Operating System define the upper and lower boundaries of both the instruction areas and data areas that may be referenced by the currently active user program.
+Any attempt to reference an address beyond these limits causes a guard mode interrupt.
 The setting of a bit in the Designator Register determines whether the protection is against write operations; read, write, or jump operations; or whether no protection exists.
 In the first case, the operating system is in privileged mode.
-Under this mode, privileged programs such as realtime programs or executive controlled subroutines may enter nonalterable (reentrant) subroutines for reading or jumping only.
+Under this mode, privileged programs such as real time programs or executive controlled subroutines may enter nonalterable (re-entrant) subroutines for reading or jumping only.
 In the second case, the operating system is in user mode.
 In the third case, the BDRs are loaded but ignored since the operating system is in OPEN mode.
-Registers BDRO and BDR1 correspond to I-bank (instruction word) address ranges and Registers BDR2 and BDR3 correspond to D-bank (data word or operand) address ranges.
+Registers BDR0 and BDR1 correspond to Ibank (instruction word) address ranges and Registers BDR2 and BDR3 correspond to D-bank (data word or operand) address ranges.